daajoe/mccompetition.org/2021/mcw_description.md

 and papers will be selected based on their recommendations.

-Plans for dissemination: There will be no proceedings, we will make the abstract, slides, and pre-recorded video publicly available at the website.
+Plans for dissemination: There will be no proceedings, we will make the abstract, slides, and recorded video publicly available at the website.
 If the authors agree, we will also place this publicly as a tarball under CC-BY on a public repository such as Zenodo.